Is my email address in a data breach or on people-search sites?

 Yes, materially.
 Services like Apple's Hide My Email, Fastmail's masked emails, SimpleLogin, and AnonAddy generate per-site email aliases that forward to your real address.
 If a site you signed up with gets breached, only the alias leaks, and you can disable that alias without affecting your real email.
 Alias email is one of the highest-leverage email-privacy moves available to consumers.

-The free Delist.ai exposure scan cross-references your email against known data breach datasets and dark-web paste dumps, and shows site-by-site which broker sites publish it.
-One report, both layers, no signup.
+The free Delist scan cross-references your email against known leak databases and shows which people-search sites are publishing it right now.
+One report, both pipelines.